Clifton Hill railway station

-Clifton Hill railway station is the junction for the Mernda and Hurstbridge lines in Victoria, Australia.
-It serves the north-eastern Melbourne suburb of Clifton Hill, and it opened on 8 May 1888.
+Clifton Hill railway station is a commuter railway station and the junction point on the Mernda and Hurstbridge lines, which are both part of the Melbourne railway network.
+It serves the north-eastern suburb of Clifton Hill, in Melbourne, Victoria, Australia.
+Clifton Hill station is a ground-level premium station, featuring two side platforms.
+It opened on 8 May 1888, with the current station provided in 1990.

 Immediately to the north of the station, the Mernda and Hurstbridge lines diverge.

 History

 Clifton Hill station opened on 8 May 1888, when a railway line between Collingwood and Heidelberg was provided.
-Like the suburb itself, the station was named after the farm "Clifton", which was named in 1841 by early landowner John Docker.
+Like the suburb itself, the station was named after the farm Clifton, which was named in 1841 by early landowner John Docker.
 Land speculator John Knipe later named the area Clifton Hill.

 In December 1981, the station building was damaged by fire, although the heritage-registered verandah escaped serious damage.
 In 1990, the station was renovated, with a matching verandah built on the western platform (Platform 2).
-In 1992, boom barriers replaced interlocked gates at the Ramsden Street level crossing, located nearby in the Up direction of the station.
+In 1992, boom barriers replaced interlocked gates at the Ramsden Street level crossing, located nearby in the up direction of the station.
 Signal boxes "A" and "B" were also abolished in May of that year, with semaphore signals replaced by coloured light signals.
-On 25 June 1996, Clifton Hill was upgraded to a Premium Station.
+On 25 June 1996, Clifton Hill was upgraded to a premium station.

-Clifton Hill is listed on the Register of the National Estate as an intact example of a Victorian Tudor-style suburban railway station, and is one of eleven that were originally built between 1887–1889.
+Clifton Hill is listed on the Register of the National Estate as an intact example of a Victorian Tudor-style suburban railway station, and is one of eleven that were originally built between 1887 and 1889.
 It is the only example that still retains the original corrugated iron wings on either side of the main building.
 The timber verandah on the eastern platform (Platform 1) is also considered architecturally rare.
-Other features of the complex include two timber-framed gabled roofed signal boxes (built in 1888 and 1901), located on either side of Platform 2, and the original swinging railway gates (out of use since 1992).
-One signal box was for the operation of the former level crossing gates across Heidelberg Road, which was replaced by an overpass in 1957.
+Other features of the complex include two timber-framed gabled roofed signal boxes (built in 1888 and 1901 respectively), located on either side of Platform 2, and the original swinging railway gates (out of use since 1992).
+One signal box was for the operation of the former level crossing gates across Heidelberg Road, which was replaced by a road overpass in 1957.
 The other signal box controlled the level crossing gates at Ramsden Street.

 Clifton Hill was once part of the Inner Circle line.
-The Hurstbridge line, between Clifton Hill and Westgarth, was duplicated in 2008–2009, and included a second bridge over the Merri Creek.
-On 27 January 2009, it was opened by former Premier, John Brumby, and former Transport Minister, Lynne Kosky.
+The Hurstbridge line, between Clifton Hill and Westgarth, was duplicated during late 2008 and early 2009, and included a second bridge over the Merri Creek.
+On 27 January 2009, it was opened by former premier, John Brumby, and former transport minister, Lynne Kosky.

 In the early hours of 25 December 2011, a corrugated iron extension to the Platform 2 station building was damaged by fire.
 By 12 January 2012, the extension was demolished and removed.

+On 13 July 2025, an X'Trapolis train derailed near the station.